arduino/Steelwonder/README.md

 [Here] (http://youtu.be/In_Q6NkX3fs) you can find a video showing how to assemble the frame.

 The plastic parts have mostly been sourced from the box design of the main Prusa i3 branch.

-The shroud was sourced from
+The shroud was sourced from [this](http://www.thingiverse.com/thing:165606) made by stratop80, also [available on tinkercad](https://tinkercad.com/things/1gkTvnWGP8F).
+Although it was revised and only used for inspiration.

 The new plastic parts made were the following: